blue-yonder/tsfresh/docs/text/feature_extraction_settings.rst

 custom settings object, like shown now:

 >>> from tsfresh.feature_extraction import ComprehensiveFCParameters
->>> settings = ExtendedFCParameters()
->>> # Set here the options of the settings object as shown in the chapters below
->>> # ...
->>> from tsfresh.feature_extraction import extract_features
->>> extract_features(df, default_fc_parameters=settings)

-The
-feature calculators in this package).

-After digging deeper into your data, you maybe want to calculate more of a certain type of feature and less of another type.
-So, you need to use custom settings for the feature extractors.
-To do that with tsfresh you will have to use a custom settings object, like shown now:

->>> from tsfresh.feature_extraction import ComprehensiveFCParameters
 >>> settings = ComprehensiveFCParameters()
 >>> # Set here the options of the settings object as shown in the paragraphs below
->>> # ...
->>> from tsfresh.feature_extraction import extract_features
->>> extract_features(df, default_fc_parameters=settings)

-The
-feature calculators in this package).

-After digging deeper into your data, you maybe want to calculate more of a certain type of feature and less of another type.
-So, you need to use custom settings for the feature extractors.
-To do that with tsfresh you will have to use a custom settings object, like shown now:

->>> from tsfresh.feature_extraction import ExtendedFCParameters
->>> settings = ComprehensiveFCParameters()
->>> # Set here the options of the settings object as shown in the chapters below
 >>> # ...
 >>> from tsfresh.feature_extraction import extract_features
 >>> extract_features(df, default_fc_parameters=settings)

 The `default_fc_parameters` is expected to be a dictionary, which maps feature calculator names (the function names you can find in the :mod:`tsfresh.feature_extraction.feature_calculators` file) to a list